-- Understand that ONLY their team captain has the authority to discuss any issues with the Intramurals Officiates, and that failure to respect this may result in ejection.
+- Understand that ONLY their team captain has the authority to discuss any issues with the Intramural Officiates, and that failure to respect this may result in ejection.

-- Cooperate before, during, and after competition with any Intramurals Officiates.
+- Cooperate before, during, and after competition with any Intramural Officiates.

 Safety and Injuries